-MWCC claims that "Our ethos balances our focus between four core values: Planet (environmental care), People (social inclusion), Culture (cultural vitality) and Profit (economic return)".
+The MWCC assures us that everything is equally valued in its quadruple-bottom-line ethos, that is: “balancing our focus between four core values: Planet (environmental care), People (social inclusion), Culture (cultural vitality) and Profits (economic return)".

 These four read more like objectives than values, but what measurement balanced them?
 The methodology by which the perfect and superb result is achieved is not described.
 No evidence or proof, no calculations or figures nor any analysis of how the balance was struck is presented.
 The quadruple bottom-line is merely a slogan beside a picture.

 MWCC quadruple bottom line.
 The MWCC has a VISION and a MISSION.
 The say the same thing.
 Perhaps that is why both concepts are illustrated with one infographic—which explains nothing.

 The Triangle of Extraction that opponents of the cable car see.

 Opponents also see the bottom-line, but it is not a circle, they see a triangular relationship between Benefits, Costs and Profits.

 Benefits: Locals will get some benefit from the facilities, but the benefits flow, predominantly, to tourists.
 The experience is made for tourists.
 Social inclusion, environmental impact and cultural vitality hardly matter.